 For either link, you can choose the size you want, depending on your needs or how many bath bombs you intend to make

 Is SLSa Vegan?

-If you are lookin to create vegan Bath Bombs then you’ll be pleased to know SLSa is Began friendly, not to mention the best bubble making ingredient for bath bombs.
+If you are looking to create vegan Bath Bombs then you’ll be pleased to know SLSa is Began friendly, not to mention the best bubble-making ingredient for bath bombs.

 is SLSa Organic?

 You can purchase the PURE brand of Organic SLSa from Amazon.
 I am a big fan of PURE products for their organic and ethical values, which extend beyond the products to the packaging too.